BenCtree/Data-ANZ-Virtual-Experience/README.md

-# Data-ANZ-Virtual-Internship
+# Data-ANZ-Virtual-Experience

-This was a virtual internship experience offered by ANZ through InsideSherpa as part of their Data@ANZ program, which provides some insights into the sort of work the data science team at ANZ do.
+This was a virtual experience offered by ANZ through InsideSherpa as part of their Data@ANZ program, which provides some insights into the sort of work the data science team at ANZ do.
 I completed both modules:

 - Exploratory Data Analysis: I provided some preliminary descriptive statistics and segmented the data set by date and account, visualising transaction volume and spending and assessing the effect of outliers.